 - Observatory for Star Gazing

-Overnight facilities include the Conference Center, Dormitories, and three-sided Cabins.
+Overnight facilities include the Conference Center, Dorms, and three-sided Adirondack Cabins.
 Limited RV Hook-Ups are available.

 A minimum group size of 30 is required and liability insurance for the group is needed.
 Call for availability.

 We are happy to be hosting the High Trails Science School who are teaching students from various Southern California schools outdoor science education.
 We normally have 150 students on site Monday through Friday during the school year and they are outside ALL DAY, rain or shine.
 They learn how to layer their clothing and how to stay safe in various weather conditions, among other things.
 Here's a link to their website if you'd like more information.
 High Trails website.